henke443/reno/README.md

 # Renovate CLI
 Reno is short for *Renovate*.

-A simple but powerful command-line batch file search-and-replace tool that is efficient and cross-platform.
+A simple but powerful command-line batch file search-and-replace tool that is fast and cross-platform.

 # Features
 - Search & replace files